 Why might people have therapy?

-Therapy is an exploratory process and many concerns can be fruitfully brought to it.
-The following are some of the areas of difficulty which commonly bring people here:
+While there is nothing which cannot be spoken about in therapy, the following are some of the areas of which commonly bring people here:

 It is quite common to be unsure whether psychotherapy can help, or to feel anxious about starting.
 Please feel free to get in touch with any questions or to arrange a consultation – this can help work out whether psychotherapy is right for you.